Higher Gauging and Non-invertible Condensation Defects: Higher gauging of and 1-form symmetries

 where $a= (a_1,a_2), b=(b_1,b_2) \in \mathbb{Z}_{N_1} \times \mathbb{Z}_{N_2}$ correspond to topological lines $\eta_1^{a_1} {\eta_2}^{a_2}$ and $\eta_1^{b_1} \eta_2^{b_2}$, respectively.
 The phase in the sum corresponds to a choice of the discrete torsion, labeled by $f \in \mathbb{Z}_{\mathrm{gcd}(N_1,N_2)}$ \cite{Vafa:1986wx,Vafa:1994rv}.

 \centerline{\it Discrete torsion in higher gauging}

 One new feature of the condensation defect $S_{\mathbb{Z}_{N_1}\times \mathbb{Z}_{N_2},f}$ is that it involves trivalent junctions between the 1-form symmetry lines.
+This is because in the case of 1-gauging $\mathbb{Z}_{N_1}\times \mathbb{Z}_{N_2}$, the condensation defect involves a sum over the insertions of 1-cycles inside $H_1(\Sigma , \mathbb{Z}_{N_1})$ and $H_1(\Sigma , \mathbb{Z}_{N_2})$ that would necessarily intersect each other.
 As mentioned in Section \ref{sec:general}, one can always redefine the phases at the trivalent junction, which is sometimes referred to as a ``gauge transformation" of the $R$- and $F$-symbols.
 Two sets of $R$- and $F$-symbols are equivalent if they differ by this ``gauge transformation."
 Below we will make a particular choice of the trivalent junctions below to define our condensation defect unambiguously.

 In our discussion, it is preferred to work with trivial $F$-symbols.
 The most general redefinition of the junction phases, keeping the $F$-symbols trivial, is given by a 2-cocyle $\alpha \in Z^2(\mathbb{Z}_{N_1} \times \mathbb{Z}_{N_2},U(1))$ as